 4.4 Flowering time is an important marker for leaf nitrate and phosphorus concentration

 Within LD decay of highly associated markers for leaf NO3- and P concentration, were a number of genes thought to control flower development.
 These include orthologues of A. thaliana FLOWERING LOCUS C (FLC), a flowering time regulator, which were detected close to association peaks for leaf NO3- and P concentration on chromosomes A3 and C9 respectively, as well as orthologues of PISTILLATA (PI), and AGAMOUS-LIKE 29 (AGL29) close to association peaks for leaf P concentration on chromosomes C2 and C4 respectively (table 1).
 Allelic variation at the lead-marker close to FLC on chromosome A3 is associated with 1.9-fold variation in mean leaf NO3- concentration (figure 3).
 Allelic variation close to the FLC orthologue on chromosome C9 is also associated with 1.2-fold variation in leaf P concentration (figure 4).
 Interestingly, orthologues of FLC and other flowering time regulating genes were previously found within LD decay of association peaks for leaf Ca and Mg concentration (Alcock et al., 2017).
 Expression of FLC directly influences flowering time by suppressing activation of flowering until after sufficient cold treatment (vernalisation; Sheldon et al., 2000).
 It has previously been demonstrated that winter cultivars of B. napus, which have higher vernalisation requirements, have greater FLC transcript abundance than spring cultivars, which have lower vernalisation requirements (Tadege et al., 2001).
 In the present study, leaf NO3- concentration was found to vary between spring and winter crop types.
 Similarly, leaf P concentration data used for association analyses here was previously shown to vary between winter and spring crop types (Thomas et al., 2016).
 It is possible that the associations with flowering time regulator genes observed here and in previous studies are linked to spurious correlations between leaf nutrient concentration and flowering time between different crop types.
-However, is was previously shown that leaf N concentrations decline with leaf expansion during crop development (Liu et al., 2018).
+However, it was previously shown that leaf N concentrations decline with leaf expansion during crop development (Liu et al., 2018).
 Hence, it is also possible that expression levels of FLC and other flowering time related genes could influence leaf nutrient concentrations indirectly by changing the duration of vegetative growth.
 Whilst further work will be required to elucidate the mechanisms controlling this association, the tendency of flowering time genes to associate with multiple nutrient traits indicates that they are suitable markers for leaf mineral concentration traits in B. napus.

 4.5 Root hair development genes are particularly important for leaf phosphorus accumulation